Psionic-Sorcerer/github_tutorial/tutorial.md

 # Introduction

 This markdown document is a tutorial to help a team of developers get started with development via GitHub.
 Step-by-step instructions are supplemented with videos and other media demonstrating the steps.
-The videos are hosted on YouTube, and you will need to either (i) right-click and choose <code>Open Video in New Tab</code> or (ii) click on the "back" arrow to get back to this markdown document.
+The videos are hosted on YouTube, and you will need to either (i) right-click and choose <code>Open link in new tab</code> or (ii) click on the "back" arrow to get back to this markdown document.

 When progressing through this tutorial, you may want to keep this set of directions on one side of your screen and the repository in which the tutorial is being executed on the other half of the screen.